raceintospace/raceintospace/doc/manual/manual.md

 #### Prestige Summary

 This shows who has gained how much prestige from performing various firsts, seconds, and so on in the current game.
-It can help give you some idea where you are in the game, and tip you off to types of missions you have already completed or which you may still need to accomplish but which may have slipped your mind.
+It can help give you some idea where you are if you've lost track, and tip you off to types of missions you have already completed or which you may still need to accomplish but which may have slipped your mind.

 #### Hardware Efficiency